-I am a sociologist specializing in health, organizations, and development subfields.
-My research primarily investigates the social meanings and power dynamics that govern transnational healthcare organizations and the construction of global health regimes.
-I seek to understand how transnational healthcare professionals and volunteers deploy different types of expertise in healthcare delivery.
-I am particularly interested in the privilege that healthcare professionals from the Global North have in producing knowledge in the international aid sector, as well as the ways in which aid organizations harness expertise to fulfill their missions.
-I ground my scholarship in symbolic interactionist and institutionalist theories and adopt a range of methodological strategies, including ethnographic observations, interviews, and surveys, to answer my research questions.
+I am a sociologist specializing in global health.
+My research lies firmly at the intersection of medical, organizational, and transnational sociology.
+I primarily investigate the social meanings and power dynamics that govern transnational healthcare organizations and the construction of global health regimes.
+I seek to understand how different types of professionals – medical, public health, development – construct expert knowledge about illness and disease and draw upon that expertise when delivering healthcare services from the Global North to the Global South.
+In doing so, I uncover whether and how these professionals, with their privileged Northern status, reproduce or generate new inequalities between countries, professionals, and patients in global metropoles and peripheries.
+I ground my scholarship in symbolic interactionist, institutionalist, and postcolonial theories and adopt a range of methodological strategies, including ethnographic observations, interviews, and surveys, to answer my research questions.

 My research has been published in Sociology of Development, Nonprofit and Voluntary Sector Quarterly, and the Research Handbook on Health Care Policy and supported by several prestigious fellowships, including a Fulbright US Student Program Fellowship, Boren Fellowship (declined), Center for Khmer Studies US Scholar Research Fellowship, and College of Arts & Sciences Dissertation Research Fellowship.

-I am currently a Graduate Fellow at Indiana University Bloomington’s Irsay Institute and was previously a Visiting Fellow at the Cambodia Development Resource Institute in Phnom Penh, Cambodia.
+Last year, I served as a Graduate Fellow at the Irsay Institute at Indiana University Bloomington (IUB).
+While conducting fieldwork in Cambodia, I was a Visiting Fellow at the Cambodia Development Resource Institute.